Degree-degree correlations in random graphs with heavy-tailed degrees: Random graph examples

-Below we present an example where we prove that $\rho(G_n)$ indeed converges to a random variable, and illustrate numerically how the distribution of $\rho(G_n)$ changes as $n$ grows large.
-However, due to the slow convergence, a substantially larger computational capacity is needed in order to (almost) achieve the limiting distribution.
+Below we present an example where $\rho(G_n)$ indeed converges to a random variable.
+However, due to slow convergence, a substantially larger computational capacity is needed in order to \chr{approximate} the limiting distribution.